RobeDM/LIBIRWLS/README.md

 External libraries:
 ________________

+#### Windows

+LIBIRWLS contains windows static executable files that were precompiled for 64bits instancies.
+These executables are static so no extra packages are needed.

 #### Ubuntu, Debian, Slackware and other linux distributions using the Advanced Package Tools

 The Advanced Package Tool, or APT, is a free software user interface that works with core libraries to handle the installation and removal of software on some Linux distributions.